uberspark/uberxmhf/xmhf/doc/amt-serial-over-lan.md

      password "admin" and disable AMT in the BIOS.

 * ***A compromised AMT password is bad news***.
-AMT gives the power to update firmware, boot from a chosen device ''or network location'', power cycle, and more.
+AMT gives the power to update firmware, boot from a chosen device or network location, power cycle, and more.
 Choose a good password and be careful that it's not compromised.

 * ***Using the directions below on an open network will compromise your AMT password***.
 We are using plaintext password